Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

-Establishing the minimum educational requirements as a bachelor's degree with a concentration in accounting-related courses, and eliminating the total unit requirement (currently 150 semester units).
+Establishes the minimum educational requirements as a bachelor's degree with an accounting concentration of courses, and eliminates the total unit requirement of 150 semester units.

-Allowing for the reduction in the minimum accounting concentration unit requirement by eliminating non-relevant courses (e.g. architecture and philosophy).
+Allows for a reduction in the minimum accounting concentration unit requirement by eliminating non-relevant courses (e.g. architecture and philosophy).

-Increasing the experience requirement and authorizing the CBA to accept specified advanced degrees to substitute up to one year of experience.
-The CBA may also substitute the completion of specific certificate or training programs for part of the experience requirement.
+Increases the experience requirement and authorizes the CBA to accept specified advanced degrees to substitute up to one year of experience.
+Also allows the CBA to substitute the completion of specific certificates or training programs for part of the experience requirement.

-Setting the educational requirements to be the same for examination and licensure.
+Aligns the educational requirements to be the same for examination and licensure to provide increased clarity.

 As is displayed in the first box, the minimum educational requirements now consist of a bachelor’s degree with an accounting concentration (see the Related Regulations section for more details).
 The elimination of the 150 total unit requirement addresses the potential barrier to entry into the profession that a costly fifth year of school poses, especially within minority communities.
 Flexible licensure requirements create opportunities for a more diverse and skilled workforce to enter the profession.
 Having enough CPAs to meet the high demand for critical financial services in the future is paramount to ensuring consumers have access to competent and ethical CPAs they can trust.